 Terro is non-toxic to dogs, cats, pets in general, and humans if ingested.
 Terro has a sweet taste with a maple syrup-like consistency, making it palatable to dogs and cats.
 If your pet eats it, it may experience symptoms of vomiting and diarrhea, but it will not die from intoxication.

 Without a doubt, Terro is the most effective and well-known product for eliminating ants and other pests.
 However, suppose you live with your pets in the house.
 In that case, it is always natural to investigate more about how these products affect our beloved pets.
-Today we will learn more about Terro and the safety of using it when we have pets at home.
+Today we will learn more about Terro and its safety when we have pets at home.

 Terro is a poison for ants and other pests based on a compound that resembles pancake syrup.
 This sweet taste makes Terro very attractive to our pets, which makes them try to eat it.
 Terro is a safe product for pets as it has low toxicity to animals and humans but not to ants and other pests.